-RAID technology (redundant array of independent disks) allows you to use two or more disks to structure the information in certain ways in order to take full advantage of the capacities of the disks and thus achieve some benefits.
+RAID technology (redundant array of independent disks) allows you to use two or more disks to structure the information in certain ways to take full advantage of the capacities of the disks and thus achieve some benefits.
 There are different RAID levels and each one is focused on solving specific needs.
 Below I will explain the advantages and disadvantages of each.

-RAID 0 sums the storage capacities of two or more disks and divides the information into small segments in a sequential order (stripes), dividing the information equally between each of the disks, in this way, a higher reading and writing speed is achieved, however, if any of the disks that makes up a RAID 0 is damaged, this would corrupt the information that is stored on both disks and, additionally, will make it unusable.
+RAID 0 sums the storage capacities of two or more disks and divides the information into small segments in sequential order (stripes), dividing the information equally between each of the disks, in this way, higher reading and writing speed is achieved, however, if any of the disks that make up a RAID 0 is damaged, this would corrupt the information that is stored on both disks and, additionally, will make it unusable.
 The fragmentation of the information without a parity segment makes them totally codependent and therefore vulnerable.

 RAID 1 requires two or more disks, as it creates mirror copies of the main drives.
 This feature increases the reliability of the storage since if any disk is damaged, there will always be an identical copy available, and also, by having two or more disks with the same information, RAID 1 optimizes the reading processes by assigning to each disk a portion of the process.
-The main disadvantages of RAID 1 are that it wastes the unused space of the disks designated to function as a mirror and that by having exact copies of the information that exists on a main disk, these copies would only serve as a backup in case a disk fails, as if a data corruption problem arises, the data would be corrupted on both the primary disk and the mirror disk.
+The main disadvantages of RAID 1 are that it wastes the unused space of the disks designated to function as a mirror and that by having exact copies of the information that exists on the main disk, these copies would only serve as a backup in case a disk fails as if a data corruption problem arises, the data would be corrupted on both the primary disk and the mirror disk.

 RAID 2 is currently deprecated.
 This sought to distribute the processes of writing and reading at the bit level, which currently would require between 32 and 64 disks to store the data and at least one additional disk to store the parity.
 This process is not exactly efficient and is vulnerable to data loss if more than one disk is damaged at the same time.